 For prolonged extreme cold weather riding only. $75.00 + $5.00 shipping USPS Priority Mail (no shipping charge for this item when purchased with an oil cooler kit) $80.00 Total

-If you want to use a credit card, I will send you a Paypal invoice, no Paypal account is needed.
+If you want to use a credit card, I will send you a Paypal invoice, a Paypal account is not required.
 Just let me know with an email to firstname.lastname@example.org.

 USPS Priority Mail will be used, so I will need your mailing address.

 Please email me if you want to pay with a check, quote international shipping, or have any questions.

 The Jagg manual bypass valve is operated just like the name says, manually.
 It comes with hose clamps and instructions.

 For most customers I do not recommend the bypass valve.

 Here is my opinion and some info about the valves.

 The Jagg by-pass valve directs the oil away from the cooler when you are riding in cold temperatures.
 It does not shut the oil off going to the cooler, but opens a passage of less resistance for the oil to travel, thus bypassing the cooler.

 If you ride in very cold weather and you don't let your engine warm up properly, I recommend a bypass valve.